selfishprimate/gerillass-docs/content/docs/latest/breakpoint.md

 {{< highlightwrap class="example">}}
 **Now let's try to define a range without passing the "between" option**.
 Simply pass two values and **seperate them by comma**.
 {{< hint info >}}
-The values either can be custom numbers (with a unit) or pre-defined values.
+The values either can be custom numbers (with a unit) or predefined values.
 {{< /hint >}}
 {{< highlight scss >}}
 .element{